Welcome

 Learning Outcomes

-After reading this article, you will be able to identify and explain the main exceptions to the general rule that client money must be paid into a client account under the SRA Accounts Rules.
-You will understand when client money may be withheld from a client account, including the relevant rules for trustees, Legal Aid payments, and written client agreements.
-You will also be able to apply these principles to SQE1-style scenarios.
+This article explains the main exceptions to the general rule that client money must be paid into a client account under the SRA Accounts Rules.
+It covers when client money may be withheld from a client account, including trustee roles, Legal Aid payments, and written client agreements, and how these principles apply to SQE1-style scenarios.

 SQE1 Syllabus

-For SQE1, you are required to understand the circumstances in which client money may be withheld from a client account.
-In your revision, focus on:
+For SQE1, you are required to understand the circumstances in which client money may be withheld from a client account, with a focus on the following syllabus points:

 • the general rule requiring prompt payment of client money into a client account